Skip to main content

 3. Run Test Connection to check the connectivity of the client to the host.

-4. Use the pick to select which Virtual Machines from the Proxmox cluster to protect.
-Comet can protect all Virtual Machines in a cluster, a single node f a cluster or individual virtual machines.
+4. Use the picker to select which Virtual Machines from the Proxmox cluster to protect.
+Comet can protect all virtual machines and containers in a cluster, a single node of a cluster or individual virtual machines and disks.

-5. Select the back up method to use for all selected virtual machine.
-See consistency for more details on the possible modes.
+5. Select the isolation method to use for selected containers.
+See isolation for more details on the possible modes.

 Default (Snapshot)

-Take a temporary snapshot of the virtual machine.
-The virtual machine is not interrupted.
-This is the fastest and best option, however, it requires the virtual machine disks to be on a storage device that supports snapshots.
+Take a temporary snapshot of the container.
+The container is not interrupted.
+This is the fastest and best option, however, it requires the container to be on a storage device that supports snapshots.

 Stop

-Stop the virtual machine during the backup job and restart it after the backup job completes.
-This is disruptive but it can work when the virtual machine is on a storage device that does not support snapshots.
+Stop the container during the backup job and restart it after the backup job completes.
+This is disruptive but it can work when the container is on a storage device that does not support snapshots.

 Suspended

-Suspend the virtual machine during the backup job and resume it after the backup job completes.
-This is disruptive but it can work when the virtual machine is on a storage device that does not support snapshots.
+Suspend the container during the backup job and resume it after the backup job completes.
+This is disruptive but it can work when the container is on a storage device that does not support snapshots.

 Restore